 2001 Amendment.
-By amendment in 2001, subsections (b) (3), (8) and (9) were revised to read as above.
+By amendment in 2001, subsections (b) (3), (8) and (9) were revised.
 The language in subsection (b)(3) "that the trust have a purpose that is lawful, not contrary to public policy, and possible to achieve" is new.
 This addition clarifies that the settlor may not waive this common law requirement, which is codified in the Code at Section 404.